haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 ## Stakeholders

-_Who stands to gain or lose from the implementation of this proposal?
-Proposals should identify stakeholders so that they can be contacted for input, and a final decision should not occur without having made a good-faith effort to solicit representative feedback from important stakeholder groups._

-The primary benificiaries would be HLS and cabal users. we can:
+The primary benificiaries would be cabal users. we can:

-+ improve cabal usability, gen-bounds comes to mind.
-+ improve HLS and cabal interaction.
-+

-An indirect loser maybe the stack build tool.
-Which misses this direct investment,

-and cabal may drastically.
++ opens up the possibility to improve cabal user experience, via inserting modules or running gen-bounds.
++ makes it easier for cabal library to deal with cabal files, such as hpack, HLS and cabal-fmt
++ makes maintaining cabal itself easier, eg cabal init could be described via GenericPackageDesription

+Furthermore I've heard that the HLS project will benefit greatly from this effort, (TODO where?)

 ## Success

-_Under what conditions will the project be considered a success?_
+This proposal successful once the cabal exact print branch is merged into cabal proper with the provided tests passing.
+Most of hackage should be exact printable, say 99%, which means, an existing hackage cabal file is being parsed, and then printed again resulting into the same output as input.